uisautomation/sms2jwplayer/doc/csvexport.rst

     A string giving the title of the media item description
-    A string giving the description of the media item
+    A string giving the description of the media item collection_id
+    Numeric ID for the SMS collection instid
+    String ID for institution which owns the collection

 Example
 -------